vivek87799/lightweight-human-pose-estimation.pytorch/README.md

 * This version of the code uses the kalman filter for tracking the skeleton IDs(The mean of the skeleton joints are tracked)
 * The detected skeleton and the skeleton IDs are published on mqtt to the topics "/pose_cam/triangulate/pose_3d" and "/pose_cam/triangulate/skeletonIDTracker" respectively
 * The published skeleon can be visualized on ROS

+## v04.12.2020
+* branch develop/pythongpucmuinference
+* The Re-Identification now uses cosine similarity for cost matrix
+* This module uses a separate Skeleton Tracker and Joints Tracker for each skeleton across the frames.
+* The joints keeps drifting away as the velocity factor is also considered in the Kalman Filter.
+The velocity factor is to be removed in the next versions.
+* A bit more stable version

 ## v03.12.2020
 * branch develop/pythongpucmuinference